 Ready to try the ultimate steak sandwich?
 Learn how to make a delicious grilled steak sandwich loaded with Mediterranean flavors at home in less than 30 minutes!

 This grilled steak sandwich is unbelievably tasty and one of our favorite grilling recipes.
 Just like our grilled chicken sandwich and juicy lamb burgers, this one is packed with a lot of flavors and super easy to make.
+It's perfect for gathering and occasions, making it one of our favorite Father's Day recipes.
 Read on for all my tips and tricks to make a juicy steak and turn it into a delicious sandwich!

 Table Of Contents: